OpenCatalogi/web-app/helm/README.md

 ## Changelog

-- 1.0.3: Updated common gateway helm chart to from version 1.4.4 version 1.5.0 (containing resource requests), added resource requests and extended helm file readme.
+- 1.0.3: Updated common gateway helm chart from version 1.4.4 to version 1.5.0 (containing resource requests), added resource requests and extended helm file readme.
+- 1.0.4: Updated common gateway helm chart from version 1.5.0 to version 1.5.1 (containing some fixes on ingress settings)
+- 1.0.5: Updated common gateway helm chart from version 1.5.1 to version 1.5.2 (containing updated resource requests and limits for the gateway)